Cell Phone Use While Driving Statistics and Texting and Driving Facts

-Cell phone use while driving statistics show that this behavior is common and dangerous for teen drivers.
+Cell phone use while driving statistics and texting and driving facts show that this behavior is common and dangerous for teen drivers.
 According to the National Safety Council, 1.2 million car crashes in 2013 involved drivers talking on the phone, and at least 341,000 involved text messaging.
 Knowing cell phone use while driving statistics and texting and driving facts may help families manage this dangerous risk.

 Because technology will change and new distractions will be introduced, parents need to make sure teens understand the value of engaged driving, where the driver is continuously attentive and focused.
 Make a family commitment not to use distracting devices while driving.